frbaker/Kiosk/README.md

 # Kiosk
 Kiosk for tourism association
-being built in association with robotics students as an intro to programming
+being built in association with robotics students as an intro to integrated programming